sensu/sensu-docs/content/sensu-go/6.4/operations/control-access/ldap-auth.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access Lightweight Directory Access Protocol (LDAP) authentication in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access Lightweight Directory Access Protocol (LDAP) authentication for single sign-on (SSO) in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

 Sensu requires username and password authentication to access the [web UI][1], [API][8], and [sensuctl][2] command line tool.

-In addition to the built-in basic authentication provider, Sensu offers [commercial support][6] for a standards-compliant Lightweight Directory Access Protocol (LDAP) tool for authentication.
+In addition to the [built-in basic authentication provider][4], Sensu offers [commercial support][6] for a standards-compliant Lightweight Directory Access Protocol (LDAP) tool for single sign-on (SSO) authentication.
 The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
 If you're using AD, head to the [AD section][37].

-For general information about configuring authentication providers, see [Use an authentication provider][12].
+For general information about configuring authentication providers, read [Configure single sign-on (SSO) authentication][12].

 ## LDAP configuration examples